-Having the legal right to work in Spain looks different for a variety of passport holders.
-While EU citizens typically will automatically have legal working status, Canadians and Australians may want to consider applying for a Working Holiday Visa.
+If you're looking at how to teach English in Spain, understanding visas is your first step.
+Having the legal right to work in Spain looks different for various passport holders.
+While EU citizens will typically have legal working status, Canadians and Australians may want to consider applying for a Working Holiday Visa.

 American English teachers (with their highly prized American accents) are in high demand in Spain, but most private schools will not go to the trouble or expense of processing a work visa.

-However, Americans can get a work visa by participating in Ministry of Education initiatives like the famous Cultural Ambassadors Program, which recruits several thousand Americans each year to teach English in public schools as assistants to local teachers.
+However, Americans can get a work visa by participating in Spain's Ministry of Education initiatives such as the famous Cultural Ambassadors Program.

 Finally, as Spain is an incredibly popular destination, start-up costs and monthly cost of living are going to be something you’ll want to plan for to prepare for your arrival.
 Interviewing for work in a language school or establishing yourself as a private tutor almost always happens in the first two weeks after arrival.
 After that, you should expect another four weeks to pass before you earn your first paycheck or until your schedule is comfortably filled with private tutoring clients.